Skip to main content

 CRM Stays With You When Switching

 Your bonus-malus coefficient transfers automatically when you change insurers.
-Your new insurer requests a releve d'information from your previous insurer, which shows your claim history and current coefficient.
-There is no interruption in your bonus when you switch.
+Your new insurer requests a relevé d'information from your previous insurer, which shows your claim history over the past 5 years and your current coefficient.
+There is no interruption in your bonus when you switch (Article R211-9 of the Insurance Code).

 Partial-fault claims apply a smaller malus increase (12.5%) than fully at-fault claims (25%).
 Insurers assess each accident individually when determining liability.